luchiiloka/fake-review-detector/README.md

 ## Dashboard tabs

 ```
-📊 Overview           stats summary, donut chart, rating breakdown, zoomable timeline
+ Overview            Stats summary, donut chart, rating breakdown, zoomable timeline
-🚨 Suspicious Reviews  top flagged reviews shown as investigation-style cards
+ Suspicious Reviews  Top flagged reviews shown as investigation-style cards
-🏨 Hotels             click any hotel bar to drill into its individual reviews
+ Hotels              Click any hotel bar to drill into its individual reviews
-📡 Signals            radar chart + bar chart, click a signal to see which reviews triggered it
+ Signals             radar chart + bar chart, click a signal to see which reviews triggered it
-🌡️ Heatmap            hotel × signal grid showing where fraud clusters
+ Heatmap             hotel × signal grid showing where fraud clusters
-📋 Duplicates         groups of near-identical reviews side by side
+ Duplicates          groups of near-identical reviews side by side
-🔎 Search             search by hotel name or keyword + live single review scorer
+ Search              search by hotel name or keyword + live single review scorer
 ```

 ---